dhasterok/global_tectonics/README.md

  Tectonic maps for data analysis applications in solid Earth science

 2021 July 19
 The global_tectonics package is a set of shapefiles that can be used for analysis of Earth science data.
+For each shapefile, there is an associated *.gmt file in Generic Mapping Tools (GMT) vector format.
 There are several models as part of the package, which includes a present-day plate model and a geologic province model.
 The models include metadata that permit the creation of several related (and seamless) maps including the lithospheric type (oceanic/continental), last orogenic event, and oceanic domains.
 It consists of four separate shapefiles:

   plates.shp - polygons of tectonic plates and crust types